Fría Como el Viento: Song history

 Released as the third single from Luis Miguel's studio album Busca Una Mujer, "Fría Como el Viento" became a very successful song and was included on the track list for his 20 Años Tour in 1990.
 Five years later, during his live performances in the National Auditorium in México City, the song was performed in a medley along "Yo Que No Vivo Sin Tí", "Culpable O No", "Más Allá de Todo", "Entrégate", "Tengo Todo Excepto a Tí", and "La Incondicional".
 This medley was later included on his album El Concierto.
 In 2005, the song was included on the compilation album Grandes Éxitos.
 There were rumors about the re-recording of this song as a duet with Mexican singer Paulina Rubio or Chilean performer Myriam Hernández.
 However, this recording never took place since was announced that Miguel's following album at the time, Cómplices (2008), would be his first full-length album written and produced by Spanish singer-songwriter Manuel Alejandro.

 Chart performance

-The song debuted in the Billboard Hot Latin Tracks chart at Number 27 in the week of September 2, 1989, climbing to the top ten four weeks later.
+The song debuted on the Billboard Hot Latin Tracks chart at Number 27 in the week of September 2, 1989, climbing to the top ten four weeks later.
 "Fría Como el Viento" peaked at No. 1 on October 21, 1989, on its eighth week, holding this position for two consecutive weeks, replacing "Si Voy a Perderte" by Cuban-American singer-songwriter Gloria Estefan and being replaced by Chayanne with "Fuiste un Trozo de Hielo en la Escarcha".
-Two weeks later the song reached the top spot for a second frame, being succeeded one week later by Chayanne.
+Two weeks later the song reached the top spot for a second week, being succeeded one week later by Chayanne.
 The song ranked Number 30 on the Hot Latin Tracks year-end charts of 1989.